slemiu/pdsnd_github/README.md

 Date of creation
-This project was created on the 19th September 2021
+This project was created on the 19/09/2021

 Project title:
 The title of this project is the Git/bikeshare project